End of Year Sale - Up to $65K off - Ends Dec. 31st

 Methods of Soil Reclamation

-Soil Reclamation is carried out for the development of layers, termed soil horizons, distinguished by differences in color, structure, texture, and chemistry.
-These features occur in patterns of soil type distribution, forming in response to differences in soil forming factors.
+Soil reclamation is carried out for the development of layers, termed soil horizons, distinguished by differences in color, structure, texture, and chemistry.
+These features occur in patterns of soil type distribution, forming in response to differences in soil-forming factors.

 • Arid land